DanielScholte/DanielScholte/README.md

 My name is Daniël Scholte and I'm a full-stack software developer.
 I currently study at Fontys IT in Eindhoven and work at Facilicom Solutions.
-I also do freelance projects through my own company and like to work on hobby projects such as open-source apps.
+I also do freelance projects through my own company and like to work on hobby projects such as apps.

 ### ✉️ Contact